राम

 जप तप कर्म हरीविण धर्म | वा उगाचि श्रम व्यर्थ जाय || २ ||

-Japa, tapas, karma, dharma without Hari - or else all that effort simply goes to waste.
+Japa, tapas, karma, dharma without Hari: all that labor goes to waste.

 This verse is for the moment when your practice has gone dry and you cannot quite name why.
 The beads still turn.
 The sitting still happens.
 The schedule is kept.
 But something has left the room.
 Dnyaneshwar does not shame you for that drift.
 He names it.
 And in naming it, he offers the simplest remedy there is: not more effort, not longer sessions, not a stricter discipline.
 Just this.
 Put Hari back in.
-The fix is not a new practice.
-It is the return of presence to the practice you already have.
+The fix is the return of presence to the practice you already have.

 Read full commentary